stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/00_Partial_Caching.md

 edited since the cache was last built, and also when an object has been deleted since the cache was last built.
 </div>

 We can also calculate aggregates on relationships.
-A block that shows the current member's favorites needs to update whenever the relationship `Member::$has_many = array('Favourites' => Favourite')` changes.
+A block that shows the current member's favourites needs to update whenever the relationship `Member::$has_many = array('Favourites' => Favourite')` changes.

 	:::ss